Binghamton University basketball scandal: Arrests and mass dismissals

 On September 25, Broadus announced that five other players — Rivera, Alvin, Crosby, Chandler and Fine — had been kicked off the team for unspecified violations of team rules, which was later revealed as the debit card incident per the Kaye report.
 Within 48 hours, Binghamton had lost its three top scorers from the previous season.
 With only seven scholarship players and no experienced guards, it was widely believed that the Bearcats' 2009-10 season was over before it even started.
 Lasser said that these dismissals amounted to an "implosion" of the Bearcat program.
-Although Broadus claimed the decision was his alone, the dismissals came on the same day that SUNY chancellor Nancy Zimpher demanded that DeFleur give her a full accounting of what being done to address Mayben's arrest and other unspecified incidents.
+Although Broadus claimed the decision was his alone, the dismissals came on the same day that SUNY chancellor Nancy Zimpher demanded that DeFleur give her a full accounting of what was being done to address Mayben's arrest and other unspecified incidents.
 Zimpher was known for having little tolerance for athletic misconduct.
 While president of the University of Cincinnati, she had forced longtime basketball coach Bob Huggins to resign in 2005.
 Although Huggins had taken Cincinnati to heights it had not seen since the 1960s, Zimpher had been displeased with the team's poor academic performance and misbehavior off the court.

 On September 29, Dear was told she was being let go as part of a cost-cutting measure.
 However, Dear alleged that she had been fired due to her February interview with The New York Times which brought to light how she was being pressured to give preferential treatment to disruptive basketball players.
 Dear's colleagues admitted to her that they had changed grades for athletes.